6 Breathing Exercises And Yoga Poses To Raise Hemoglobin

 Iron is an essential element for blood production.
 About 70 percent of your body’s iron is found in the red blood cells of your blood called hemoglobin.
 Hemoglobin plays an important role in transferring oxygen in your blood from the lungs to the tissues.

 Generally, the signs of low hemoglobin include dizziness, headache, fatigue, and a feeling of tiredness.
 Sometimes, it can also be tough to concentrate.
+And while not many associate yoga with hemoglobin, yoga and pranayama or breathing exercises can indeed help increase the hemoglobin in your blood.1 Did you know most anemic patients are advised to start their yoga sessions with pranayama?

 1. Shitali Pranayama